SungHoHong2/Leetcode-Experiment/hard/Trapping_Rain_Water/README.md

     def trap(self, height: List[int]) -> int:
         # return zero if there is no input
         # set the table for the maximum height of left and right
-        # record the maximum height from the left
+        # record the maximum area from the left
-        # record the maximum height from the right
+        # record the maximum area from the right
         # accumulate the available space for each of the x-axis
         # return the total available space for the rain water
         pass